dycelab/ABoVE_AGB_Mapping/README.md

-# A reposority to document the workflow and code (Python) used to produce annual AGB maps between 1984-2022 for Alaska and Canada for NASA ABoVE program.
+# A repository to document the workflow and code (Python) used to produce annual AGB maps between 1984-2022 for Alaska and Canada for NASA ABoVE program.